Learn how to make this delicious savory Cantonese turnip cake or known as lo bak go (kue lobak). The savory cake is steamed and then pan-fried.

 I remember the middle-age man who rode on his motorcycle with a large rectangle shape crate securely position on the passenger seat passed by our neighborhood calling out “kue kue” (means cake, but not the sweet cakes as you imagine)before dinner time almost everyday selling lots of savory snacks.
 We would wave and called “kue kue” too and he would stop in front of our house.
 He would open up his crate and in there you would see all these delicious food siu mai, cheung fun (steamed rice rolls), jian dui (sesame balls), savory daikon/radish cake, and many other typically seen dim sum items.
 Lo Bak Go is one of my favorites.
 His version is actually deep-fried.
 We call this Kue Lobak in Indonesia and Lo Bak Go in Cantonese.

-If you make this at home, you will soon learn that homemade savory daikon/radish cake is truly the best.
-I love savory daikon cake with distinguish daikon taste and aroma and you can usually achieve this at home or when you dine at restaurants which have great dim sum.
+If you make this at home, you will soon learn that homemade lo bak go or kue lobak is truly the best.
+I love lo bak go with stronger daikon taste and aroma and you can usually achieve this at home or when you dine at restaurants which have a great dim sum.

-- 150 gr rice flour
+- 300 gr rice flour

 - 1 tsp salt